< Back: Monastic period menu | Main menuSearch | Contact | Copyright

 Saint Vincent Archabbey

+Several works relate to national events of the period such as the church bombing at Birmingham Alabama in 1963 (above). and the assassination of JFK (below).
 These works were statements of hope for conflict resolution at a time when the United Sates experienced deep unrest with protest over the Vietnam war, racial conflict and radical changes in social mores.
-An excerpt from a 1964 Statement identifies the relationship between Roman's painting and his artistic intentions during the period from 1963-1968:
+These may also be viewed as part of the "New City Series"./

 Mural, "Elle passe, la figure de ce monde (The face of this world is passing)"